The Whole World's Dancing

-The Whole World's Dancing is the sixth studio album by American soul-disco group, The Trammps, released in 1979 through Atlantic Records.
+The Whole World's Dancing is the sixth studio album by American musical group the Trammps, released in 1979 through Atlantic Records.

 Commercial performance

 The album peaked at No. 184 on the Billboard 200.
 The album features the single "Soul Bones", which peaked at No. 91 on the Hot Soul Singles chart.

+Critical reception

+The New York Times noted that, "for simple-minded reductionism, these five men approach the Ramones, and presumably aren't trying to be funny or arty."